TestardR/Gatsby-GraphQL-Blog_App/src/pages/18-post-eighteen/index.md

 time: '☕️ 2 min read'
 title: 'Vulns #12: Memory'
 summary: 'Buffer Overflows and Memory Corruptions are two attacks in the area of memory.
-They lead both lead to erractic program behaviour.'
+They both lead to erractic program behaviour.'
 ---

 This article was done using my notes from a book titled WEB Hacking 101 written by Peter Yaworksi in 2018.